MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 ### Suitable for workplace consumption

 > [!NOTE]
-> The value proposition references Microsoft Commercial Certification Policy # 1140.1.2, # 100.8, and #100.10 and provides additional guidance to developers on building workplace appropriate apps.
+> The following content is inline with Microsoft Commercial Certification Policy # 1140.1.2, # 100.8, and #100.10 and provides additional guidance to developers on building workplace appropriate apps.

 App content must be suitable for general workplace consumption and abide by all restrictions listed in the commercial marketplace certification policies.
 Content related to religion, politics, gambling, and prolonged entertainment is prohibited.